 - presets can be copied/applied as a preset or regular adjustment

-- presets makes it easier to create consistent output
+- presets makes it easier to create a consistent output

-- hovering over a preset previews the adjustment before applying; see before you do
+- hovering over presets previews the adjustment before applying; see before you do

-- keep you eyes on the image preview, not the tool’s sliders or buttons
+- keep your eyes on the image preview, not the tool’s sliders or buttons

 - allows you to visually consider the best setting